-A piece of writing or other work reflecting such unauthorized use or imitation (synonyms: appropriation, infringement, piracy, counterfeiting; theft, borrowing, cribbing, passing off)
+A piece of writing or other work reflecting such unauthorized use or imitation

+(synonyms: appropriation, infringement, piracy, counterfeiting; theft, borrowing, cribbing, passing off)

-■ TIMELINE: If you so happen to find a timeline on your particular subject matter/ issue report, do not copy it, only use it as a guide and research key events.
+- ARTIFICIAL INTELLIGENCE (AI) Policy: The utilization of AI in submitting assignments will be considered a violation of our general conduct policy, which prohibits the use of unauthorized resources, devices or materials during a test or other assignment. - TIMELINE: If you so happen to find a timeline on your particular subject matter/ issue report, do not copy it, only use it as a guide and research key events.

-Late Work, Attendance, and Make Up Work Policies:
+Late Work and Make Up Work Policies: